mrd0x/secblog/src/pages/adplus-debugging-tool-lsass-dump/index.md

 ---
-title: Dump LSASS With Adplus Debugging Tool
+title: Dumping LSASS With Adplus Debugging Tool
 date: "2021-01-09"
 ---

 A continuation of my series into abusing Microsoft's debugging tools for red teams.
-This time I show how to create a LSASS dump with the Adplus debugging tool<!-- end -->.
-You may want to check my earlier posts that cover <a href="https://blog.thecybersecuritytutor.com/the-power-of-cdb-debugging-tool/">cdb.exe</a> and <a href="https://blog.thecybersecuritytutor.com/Exeuction-AWL-Bypass-Remote-exe-LOLBin/">remote.exe</a>.
+This time I show how to create a memory dump of LSASS with the Adplus debugging tool<!-- end -->.
+You may want to check my earlier posts that cover <a href="https://blog.thecybersecuritytutor.com/the-power-of-cdb-debugging-tool/">cdb.exe</a> and <a href="https://blog.thecybersecuritytutor.com/Exeuction-AWL-Bypass-Remote-exe-LOLBin/">remote.exe</a> debugging tools.

 # Introduction

-Creating <a href="https://attack.mitre.org/techniques/T1003/">memory dumps (T1003)</a> is a widely used technique by attackers to retrieve credentials on a system.
+Dumping memory in search of credentials <a href="https://attack.mitre.org/techniques/T1003/">(T1003)</a> is a widely used technique by attackers.
 Although there have been improvements by Microsoft to reduce the impact of this technique (e.g. disabling WDigest and introducing Credential Guard), it's still used during penetration tests and red team engagements.

 The most common way to create a memory dump is with the Windows Sysinternals tool, Procdump.
 Any half decent AV will now delete your dump file as soon as it's generated.
 Adplus has the advantage of not being as widely used and therefore it may slip past some AVs.